 Many top performers are excellent at creating and managing pressure at an optimal level for their motivation.
-The field for the London Marathon is by far the toughest field that anyone has seen – as Mo himself acknowledges “I’ve gone in at the deep end, but that’s what champions do”.
+The field for the London Marathon is by far the toughest field that anyone has seen to date – as Mo himself acknowledges “I’ve gone in at the deep end, but that’s what champions do”.

 Mo’s publicly stated outcome goal takes this into account – he’s considered the playing conditions (toughest field ever) in setting himself a picture of success (beating the British record) – and create a goal that’s optimally motivating and that will help him manage pressure to be at the right level for him.
 While the outcome goal is what the media – and public – will be talking about, what’s for certain is that Mo will have process goals (or detailed plans) for how he has been training and how he is going to run and will be finding a way to enjoy the pressure, and he’ll be focusing on them before and during the race.